-An employee who believes he or she has a grievance shall attempt to resolve the issue informally by meeting with his or her immediate supervisor, if that supervisor is involved with the grievance the employee may meet with the next supervisor up the chain of command.
+An employee who believes they have a grievance shall attempt to resolve the issue informally by meeting with their immediate supervisor, if that supervisor is involved with the grievance the employee may meet with the next supervisor up the chain of command.
 The meeting shall take place within fourteen (14) days of the earliest of the following: (1) the date of the occurrence of the event that gives rise to the grievance; or, (2) the date upon which the aggrieved party, based upon the exercise of reasonable diligence, first had knowledge of the event giving rise to the grievance.